Willis High School: Marching Band

 The Willis Wildkat Band has appeared in two UIL State Marching Band Championships.
 In 2017, Willis placed 7th in their area competition with their show entitled "Aurora," and finished 25th at State in conference 5A.
 In 2019, Willis placed 1st in their area competition and finished 26th at State in conference 5A.
 Both performances were under the direction of Band Director Chris Allen and Assistant Band Director Andrew Hicks.

-Advanced Academics

-Advanced Placement and Dual Credit (AP/DC)

-AP and DC are the most challenging advanced class type offered in the school.
-These classes are college classes designed to be taken by high school students.
-If a student wants to earn college credit for AP classes, they are required to pass the AP exam offered by the College Board.
-However, students in DC classes can earn Lone Star College (LSC) course credit by passing DC classes, which are transferable to all public 4-year colleges and universities in Texas.
-Students in DC classes have the option to take AP exam to earn credit through that as well as LSC.
-Some DC classes require the student to pass the TSI exam.

 Athletics

-Willis competes athletically in District 13-6A of the University Interscholastic League.
+For UIL events, Willis High School competes in class 6A, the classification for the largest schools.
+For athletics, the school will compete in District 13 with five Conroe ISD schools as part of the smallest 6A district in Texas.
+The school was only three students above the threshold for entering class 6A in the 2020-2021 season.

 Football

 Rick Cullum served as the head American football coach until May 2006.
 Mack Malone, who was already a part of the athletic staff, replaced him as coach.
 By 2007 the school was looking for a new coach, and Malone was given a new job.

 In 2023, Willis finished first in their district with an 8-0 record under Head Coach Trent Miller and nationally-ranked quarterback DJ Lagway.
 Willis reached the third round of the UIL 6A Division 2 playoffs.
 Willis finished their 2023 season with a 12-1 record, and was ranked 65th in MaxPreps national football rankings.